Woman completes White Mountains hiking challenge in 1 year

 The state’s hiking community tracks the challenge, not the New Hampshire Division of Parks and Recreation.

+Johnston is from Danville, Vermont.
+But she and her husband, Chris Scott, temporarily moved to Littleton, New Hampshire, so she could complete the challenge.

-Now a Littleton resident, Johnston previously lived in Danville, Vermont.
-She’s been hiking in the White Mountains for 30 years, giving her a familiarity with the mountains necessary for attempting such a feat.
+Johnston has been hiking in the White Mountains for 30 years, giving her a familiarity with the mountains necessary for attempting such a feat.

 Johnston was inspired to give the challenge a try three years ago after some people on an online hiking forum said it wasn’t possible.

-Note: This story has been corrected to show Johnston is from Vermont, not New Hampshire.